Does part of your American Dream include buying a home? Will this be the year you finally get out of the rent rut and become a homeowner?

-Realtors can help make sure you are purchasing a home with no surprises and that will stay within your budget for repairs and renovations.
+Realtors can help make sure you are purchasing a home with no surprises and that will help you stay within your means.
+Keep in mind, part of your monthly budget should include costs for home repairs and renovations.
+As a result, you don’t want to be overextended on your mortgage.
 Even before you pay for a home inspection or get estimates from contractors, a realtor may know about common problems with homes in a particular location or those built during a specific time frame.

 They may also know what the best contractors in the area charge for a kitchen or bath remodel.
 If a home clearly has more problems than you can handle or afford, an experienced realtor may be able to give you that information early on, before you go to the trouble of making an offer and going under contract.